RajDkJangam/cevoaustralia.github.io/content/post/2018-01-17-replacing-packer-with-kitchen-and-a-rakefile.markdown

----
+Packer ---
-title: "Replacing Packer With Kitchen and a Rakefile"
+title: "Replacing Packer With KitchenCI and a Rakefile"
 date: 2018-01-17T08:09:14+11:00
-description: An introduction to creating validated AMI's without using Packer.
+description: An introduction to creating validated AMIs without using Packer.
 categories:
     - devops
 tags: